 “Cat.
 I thought you never complained.”

-“Is it complaining if it’s the truth?”
-Bramble asked.
+“It isn't complaining if it’s the truth,” Bramble hissed.

 Glimmer went back to unlatching cages.
 Then she shouted which, for a telepathic creature who was also very tiny, surprised everyone.